 in place of randomly assigning the judge, the case will be assigned to the judge entering the division who is teamed for the purpose of calendar and schedule coordination with the judge leaving the division.

-Except where the prosecution and defendant otherwise agree, bail hearings before the judges will not be held within 72 hours of bail being previously set and will be scheduled only upon written motion.
+1. Except where the prosecution and defendant otherwise agree, bail hearings before the judges will not be held within 72 hours of bail being previously addressed and will be scheduled only upon written motion.

-If a complaint and warrant has been issued for a defendant’s arrest, counsel or the defendant may file a motion for a bail hearing / initial appearance.
-The request shall be filed in writing at the clerk of court office and a copy provided to the district attorney office.
-The request shall select at which regularly scheduled out-of-custody initial appearance session the defendant intends to appear.
-The request should be filed no later than 1.5 working days prior to the selected session.
-The clerk of court office shall schedule the case for a bail hearing / initial appearance at that time.
-Pending the bail hearing / initial appearance, the warrant shall only be withdrawn by stipulation of the parties.
+2. If a complaint and warrant has been issued for a defendant’s arrest, counsel or the defendant may request an initial appearance at which time bail will be addressed.
+The request shall be made to the Clerk of Courts office with notice to the District Attorney's office or other appropriate prosecuting agency.
+The request shall specify at which regularly scheduled out-of-custody initial appearance session the defendant intends to appear.
+The request should be made no later than 3 working days prior to the selected session.
+The Clerk of Courts office shall schedule the case for an initial appearance at that time.
+Prior to the initial appearance, the warrant shall only be withdrawn by stipulation of the parties.

-Except where the prosecution and defendant otherwise agree, an in-custody bail hearing before the initial appearance court commissioner will be held for a person with no other holds will be held as follows:
+3. Except where the prosecution and defendant otherwise agree, an in-custody bail hearing before the initial appearance court commissioner, for a person with no other holds, will be held as follows: